Lake Rotomahana: Ecology

 A boat cruise on the lake, visiting hydrothermal features on the lake's shore, is available as an additional extra from the Waimangu Volcanic Valley tourism operation.

+The nitrogen load on the lake is stable, but has high trophic level index inflow from the Okaro catchment via the Haumi Stream.

+Water Inflows

 Pink and White Terraces

 The Pink and White Terraces were a natural wonder on the shores of the lake before the 1886 eruption.
 They were considered to be the eighth wonder of the natural world and were New Zealand's most famous tourist attraction during the 19th century, from c.
 1870-1886; but were buried or destroyed by the eruption.

 Scientists thought they had rediscovered the lower tiers of the Pink and White Terraces on the lake bed at a depth of 60 m in 2011.
 More recent research reports over 2016-2020 suggest the upper parts of both terraces lie on land and may therefore be accessed for physical evidence the terraces or sections of them survived in their original locations.

 The 2017- research relied on the journals of German-Austrian geologist Ferdinand von Hochstetter, who visited the lake in 1859.
 Hochstetter's journals are the only known survey of the terraces before the eruption.
 Using Hochstetter's field diaries and compass data, a team of New Zealand researchers identified a location where they believe the Pink and White Terraces lie preserved at a depth of 10–15 metres (32–49 ft).
-The researchers were hoping to raise funds for a full survey of the area, but any work would first have to be approved by the local Maori tribe on whose sacred ancestral land the Pink and White Terraces are situated.
-Ground penetrating radar searches were undertaken in 2017 but the equipment failed to penetrate sufficiently deeply to show whether or not the Terraces lay in their surveyed locations.
+The researchers were hoping to raise funds for a full survey of the area, but any work would first have to be approved by the local Māori tribe on whose sacred ancestral land the Pink and White Terraces are situated.
+Ground penetrating radar searches were undertaken in 2017 but the equipment failed to penetrate sufficiently deeply to show whether or not the terraces lay in their surveyed locations.
 Later Hochstetter survey research refined the Pink, Black and White Terrace locations.
+The issue of whether any of the terraces remain continues to remain unresolved.

 Green Lake

-A small lake, Green Lake, lies close to the eastern shore of Lake Rotomahana at 38°15′00″S 176°28′18″E. It should not be confused by the much larger Lake Rotokakahi (Green Lake), which lies to the west of Rotomahana.
+A small lake, Green Lake, lies close to the eastern shore of Lake Rotomahana at 38°15′00″S 176°28′18″E. It should not be confused by the much larger Lake Rotokākahi (Green Lake), which lies to the west of Rotomahana.